-The easiest way to create compost is just to pile up your organic materials and let them break down.
+The easiest way to create organic garden compost is to simply pile up your organic materials and let them break down.
 This process can take quite a bit of time, so use compost heaps, bins or tumblers to aid in this process.

-- Easiest method of composting; just dump refuse into a pile
+- Easiest method of organic composting; just dump refuse into a pile

 - Requires a section of your yard; pick a location down-wind of your home